techno1ology/trading-view-lists/README.md

 4. __Note: To delete a list it can be the currently selected list.
 See here binance-usdt is my current list and the delete x icon shows up to all me to delete binance-btc__
 <img src="/images/howto4.png"/>

-When I update my list here, I just download all 3 three, delete all 3 from Tading View and Import the new ones.
+When I update my scripts and regenerate the lists, I just download all 3 three from here, delete all 3 in Trading View and Import the new ones.
 Enjoy!